Unpack the charm and charisma of places where everybody might just know your name.

 Its natural harbor and beaches make it a great spot for kayaking, fishing, and relaxing by the water.
 Despite its offerings, Grand Marais remains a quiet, undiscovered gem.

-Why It’s Underrated: Grand Marais offers a unique combination of artistic culture and pristine wilderness, yet it remains under the radar for many travelers.
+The Wilderness Town With a Gallery District: Grand Marais offers a combination of artistic culture and pristine wilderness, yet it remains under the radar for many travelers.